How to Regrout Tiles

 Step 6

-You should have already selected the type of grout you wish to use, so it’s now time to start preparing the adhesive.
-Remember that the type of adhesive you require will depend entirely on your wall surface type and the overall style and colour you want the finished product to look like.
+It’s now time to start preparing the adhesive.
+Remember that the type of adhesive you require will depend the type of grout you wish to use, your wall surface and the overall style and colour you want the finished product to look like.

 how to regrout tiles 6

-Grout now comes in a variation of colours, so ensure you do your research first.
+Grout is available in a variety of colours, so ensure you do your research first.
 Please ensure you follow manufacturer’s instructions and suggestions before preparing your adhesive.

 Step 7